 What we study

-ABIDE investigates the experiences of nonhuman animals of catastrophic fires, in three countries: Australia, Brazil and Portugal.
-It unfolds through four phases or research stages:
+ABIDE investigates the experiences of nonhuman animals with catastrophic fires in three countries: Australia, Brazil and Portugal.
+It unfolds through four phases or research steps:

 EXPLORING the narratives of animals in disasters, in policy documents and the media.